wil3/gymfc/README.md

 ![GymFC](https://github.com/wil3/gymfc/blob/master/images/gymfc-logo.png)

 GymFC is flight control tuning framework with a focus in attitude control.
-Intially GymFC was first introduced in the [manuscript](http://wfk.io/docs/gymfc.pdf) "Reinforcement learning for UAV attitude control" in which the simulator was used to synthesize neuro-flight attitude controllers that exceeded the performance of a traditional PID controller.
+GymFC was first introduced in the [manuscript](http://wfk.io/docs/gymfc.pdf) "Reinforcement learning for UAV attitude control" in which a simulator was used to synthesize neuro-flight attitude controllers that exceeded the performance of a traditional PID controller.
-Since the intial release of the project is has matured and become a modular framework for tuning flight controllers system, not only for synthesizing neuro-flight controllers but also tuning traditional controllers as well.
+Since the projects initial release it has matured to become a modular framework for tuning flight control systems, not only for synthesizing neuro-flight controllers but also tuning traditional controllers as well.
-Currently, GymFC is the primary method for developing controllers to be used in the worlds first neural network supported flight control firmware [Neuroflight](https://wfk.io/neuroflight).
+GymFC is the primary method for developing controllers to be used in the worlds first neural network supported flight control firmware [Neuroflight](https://wfk.io/neuroflight).
+Details of the project and its architecture are best described in Wil Koch's [thesis](http://wfk.io/docs/WilliamKochThesisFINAL.pdf) "Flight Controller Synthesis Via Deep Reinforcement Learning".

-Please use the following BibTex entry to cite our work,
+Please use the following BibTex entries to cite our work,
 ```
 @article{koch2019reinforcement,
   title={Reinforcement learning for UAV attitude control},